Working in Singapore

 There are two options to file the application – Manual and Online.
 You are required to submit the completed form and the required documents to the Ministry of Manpower to process your EP application.

-In fact, the application for an Entrepass is more difficult than that of an Employment Pass, as it also requires an additional paid up capital of S$50,000.00 for the former.
-This is to prove to the authorities that you have the financial means to sustain your stay and start a business in Singapore.
+The biggest con associated with the EntrePass is the requirement that applicants prove to the government that they have the financial means to sustain your stay and start a business while in Singapore.
 To be eligible for the EntrePass, the candidate must fulfill the criteria outlined by the Ministry of Manpower in Singapore:

 You can apply for an EntrePass if you: